gvwilson/thirdbit/src/fiction/santas/index.md

 "What—" a voice in the front yard started but never managed to finish.
 Someone else simply screamed, briefly.
-A sound like a dozen empty cans being crunched together was followed by a moment of stunned silence, and then the shooting started.
+A sound like a dozen empty cans being crunched under a boot was followed by a moment of stunned silence, and then the shooting started.